Anodyne Therapy: Discover a New Way to Live Pain-Free Today

 Anodyne Therapy can be used to relieve several uncomfortable symptoms in patients, including pain, stiffness, muscle spasms, and circulation irregularities.
 It is typically given in tandem with traditional physical therapy treatments, including therapeutic exercises and stretches.

-When an Anodyne Therapy treatment is administered, the affected body part(s) will be exposed in phototherapy, also referred to as “light therapy” using a specialized machine.
+When an Anodyne Therapy treatment is administered, the affected body part(s) will be exposed in phototherapy, also referred to as “light therapy,” using a specialized machine.
 The specific wavelengths emitted by the machine, as well as the prescribed amount of time the injured area will be exposed to them, will be determined by your Dunes Plaza, Willowcreek Rd, and Sand Creek physical therapist in regards to the nature of your condition.

 While Anodyne Therapy may still be a fairly new form of treatment, it fits perfectly in line with the American Physical Therapy Association’s definition of what physical therapy is: